WayneYann/GPS/README.md

 This algorithm is developed by Prof. Wenting Sun's group at Georgia Tech.

-How to cite
+# How to cite
-X. Gao, S. Yang, W. Sun, A global pathway selection algorithm for the reduction of detailed chemical kinetic mechanisms, Combustion and Flame, 2016, in Press (Link)
+X. Gao, S. Yang, W. Sun, A global pathway selection algorithm for the reduction of detailed chemical kinetic mechanisms, Combustion and Flame, 167 (2016) 238–247